Rust-GPU/SPIRV-Tools/porting-plan.md

 - Mapping of large switch-based operand logic into data-driven Rust structures without performance regressions.

 ## Next Up
-1. Layer the typed operand/instruction builder on top of the lexer so we can start translating single instructions and module headers, emitting diagnostics through `ContextHandle`.
+1. Extend the new translator to cover additional instructions (constants, memory model, entry points) and emit the proper diagnostics when operands are missing or mismatched.
-2. Teach the Rust assembler driver to consume that typed representation, including ID assignment/preservation, while keeping the C++ fallback until parity is proven.
+2. Feed sequences of parsed instructions through a module-level assembler so we can start producing full DR modules before wiring `try_assemble_text` to the new path.
 3. After the assembler path is online, replicate the context plumbing inside the disassembler and ensure GN/Bazel builds can opt into the Rust implementation alongside CMake.